Wisembly/xgettext-php/README.md

 ## Licence

-Jsgettext is released under the MIT License.
+Xgettext is released under the MIT License.
 See the bundled LICENSE file for details.